 If you have any of the following, speak with a health care provider before supplementing with vitamin B12 in any form:

 Read Also: B12 Injection dosage: What is right for you?

 Screening people for vitamin B12 deficiency is not usually recommended, but it should be done in those with risk factors or have symptoms consistent with vitamin B12 deficiency (U.S. Services Preventative Task Force, 2010).
 A blood test for vitamin B12 levels and a complete blood count to rule-out anemia start the evaluation.
 A level of vitamin B12 less than 150 pg per mL is diagnostic for deficiency.
 These levels must be evaluated by a health care professional since alcoholism, liver disease, and cancer can falsely elevate vitamin B12 levels.
 The risks and benefits of vitamin B12 deficiency are closely tied to folic acid, which may confound the clinical picture (Langan & Goodbred, 2017).

 Guidelines from the British Society of Haematology recommend treating those with an irreversible cause indefinitely and those with a reversible cause until the deficiency has resolved (Hunt, Harrington, & Robinson, 2014).

 Once you’ve conferred with your doctor, and they have written you a prescription, it is essential to choose a high-quality B12 supplement to treat your deficiency.
-Invigor Medical provides high-quality substances from a trusted compounding pharmacy.
+Invigor Medical provides high-quality medical treatment plans, with high quality medications.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.